 - a.
-Count the total number of plants and trees present. - b.
-Count the number of different types of plants.
-(Are there only grasses or are there trees as well?) - c.
-Use your Vegetation Types Guide to identify the vegetation types on your plot. - d.
-Draw up and complete a table like Table 2 below. - c.
+Count the total number of plants and trees present - b.
+Count the number of different types of plants (are there only grasses or are there trees as well?) - c.
+Using your Vegetation types guide to identify the vegetation types on your plot - d.
+Draw up and complete a table such as indicated in Table 2 below. - c.
 Are there any differences in the vegetation types on the two plots? - d.
 What would you say are the reasons for the differences? - e.
 Think about the area where you live?
 Which vegetation type do you think your area is in?
 Why do you say so?